kc-clintone/mclub/README.md

    - npm install

 3. Environment
-   - Create a .env file in backend/ (example provided below).
-Required at minimum:
+   - Create a .env file in backend:
      - DATABASE_URL (Postgres connection string)
      - JWT_SECRET (for signing tokens)
      - PORT (optional; default port may be in server.js)